kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(2\) Submit the DT data required in paragraph (d)(1) of this section for review and approval by the responsible Aircraft Certification Service office or its properly authorized designees.

-\(3\) Upon approval, make the approved DTI available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(3\) Upon approval, make the approved DTI available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

 \(e\) *Repair evaluation guidelines.* Except for airplane models whose type certificate is issued after January 11, 2008, holders of a type certificate for each airplane model subject to this section must—

 \(1\) Develop repair evaluation guidelines for operators' use that include—

-\(i\) A process for conducting surveys of affected airplanes that will enable identification and documentation of all existing repairs that affect fatigue critical baseline structure identified under paragraph (b)(1) of this section and §26.45(b)(2);
+\(i\) A process for conducting surveys of affected airplanes that will enable identification and documentation of all existing repairs that affect fatigue critical baseline structure identified under paragraph (b)(1) of this section and [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.45   Holders of type certificates—Alterations and repairs to alterations.|§26.45]](b)(2);

 \(ii\) A process that will enable operators to obtain the DTI for repairs identified under paragraph (e)(1)(i) of this section; and